Swapnil5101/Transformer-using-multi-head-self-attention/README.md

 ## Results

-The cnn_Transformer model has been evaluated on Esc-50 urban sound dataset with various hyeprparametrs, models.
+The cnn_Transformer model has been evaluated on Esc-50 urban sound dataset with various hyeprparametrs and different models.

+Test Accuracies:
+53.75% (2-head case) and 57.5% (4-head case).

+F1 Scores (approx.):
+50.83 (2-head case) and 57.45 (4-head case).

 Detailed results and comparisons can be found out in the jupyter notebook given.

 ## License